Prepare for work with training in demand driven occupations

 BAP prepares clients for careers in customer service and office support.
-This includes instruction and hands-on experience in Business Communications, Keyboarding, Record Keeping (physical & electronic), as well as the MS Office Suite (Word, Excel, PowerPoint and Outlook), bookeeping fundamentals using QuickBooks Pro and medical office administration.
-Length: 8 months.
+This includes instruction and hands-on experience in Business Communications, Keyboarding, Record Keeping (physical & electronic), as well as the MS Office Suite (Word, Excel, PowerPoint and Outlook), bookkeeping fundamentals using QuickBooks Pro and medical office administration.

 Networking and Server Support

-Network and Server Support addresses the needs of industries for persons who are qualified to apply the basic concepts and fundamentals of PC, network, server support, and helpdesk.
+NSS addresses the needs of industries for persons who are qualified to apply the basic concepts and fundamentals of PC, network, server support, and helpdesk.
 Clients prepare for and have the opportunity to take the CompTIA A+, Network+ and Server+ certification exams.
-Length: 11.5 months.

 Programming provides each trainee with C# and SQL programming languages, extensive coverage of the .Net environment, and database theory and programming.
 This will provide each trainee with entry level knowledge and skills.

 Business Oriented Applications

 BOA provides training customized to meet business needs for employees who are proficient in specific applications.

 Rock Hill area VR clients are being introduced to the exciting, cutting-edge technology of three-dimensional printing, thanks to 3-D Systems, a leading provider of 3-D printing design-to-manufacturing solutions.
 In addition to employment opportunities, this technology has immense potential in assistive technology products for people with disabilities.